Kong/kongponents/docs/components/radio.md

 </KRadio>
 ```

-:::warning NOTE
+:::tip NOTE
 When `card` prop is true, the content passed through default slot will render directly above the label.
 Should you want to customize the layout inside the card you can omit using `label` and `description` props and style content passed through the `default` slot yourself.
 :::

 ### description

-Anything passed in to this slot will replace the `description` prop text.
+Content passed in to the `description` slot will be shown as the description content.
+The slot content takes precedence over the `description` prop.

 <KRadio label="Some label" description="This will be replaced with a slot" v-model="descriptionSlotRadio" :selected-value="true">
   <template #description>